"International Journal of Physical Education, Sports and Health"

 How to cite this article:

 N. Siva Jyothi, G. Yatheendra kumar.
 Effect of Different Postures on Peak Expiratory Flow Rate and Peak Inspiratory Flow Rate on Healthy Individuals.
-International Journal of Physical Education, Sports and Health.
-2015; 1(3): 42-45.
+Int J Phys Educ Sports Health 2015;1(3):42-45.